-If your bathroom shower faucet looks dated, scratched, or is simply damaged, replacing it with a new shower system is a suitable solution.
+If your tub and shower faucet looks dated, scratched, or is simply damaged, replacing it with a new tub and shower faucet trim is a suitable solution.
 Installing a new Trim will give your shower hardware an instant update.
 Besides, replacing a trim kit is not a complicated process that would require plumbing work; instead, it is a do-it-yourself work with some careful training and effort.
 If you go about it the correct way, replacing your shower system can be an inexpensive and easy task and will save you the cost of hiring a plumber.
 This article presents step-by-step guidelines on how you can replace your shower hardware.

 - Allen wrench set